-How to Become an Oncology Technician in 5 Steps
+How to Become a Veterinary Oncology Technician in 5 Steps

-Research what it takes to become an oncology technician.
-Learn about education requirements and certification to find out if this is the career for you.
-Schools offering Anatomy & Physiology degrees can also be found in these popular choices.
+Research what it takes to become a veterinary oncology technician.
+Learn about education requirements, job duties, salary and certification to find out if this is the career for you.
+Schools offering Animal Care degrees can also be found in these popular choices.

 Career Information At a Glance

-Find out about the duties performed by oncology technicians in a veterinary practice.
+Veterinary oncology technicians work with veterinarians to prepare animals for chemotherapy and radiation treatments.
 The following chart provides an overview of what you need to know about entering this field.

 Source: *U.S. Bureau of Labor Statistics